-The surname of the Poet Laureate, Robert Southey, is mispronounced consistently by all actors throughout this film - it should be "SUH-thee", not "SOUTH-ee".
+The surname of Poet Laureate Robert Southey is mispronounced consistently by all actors and actresses throughout this movie.
+It should be "SUH-thee", not "SOUTH-ee".
 See more »

 Samuel Taylor Coleridge: